 What Should I Take From These Findings?

-The first takeaway: there just isn’t much direct evidence about how keto might affect your menstrual cycle, positively or negatively.
-We have some studies suggesting that low-carb diets improve some aspects of menstruation and reproductive health, but keto is more than just another low-carb diet.
-Ketones themselves have important physiological properties, such as being directly anti-inflammatory, which might positively impact women’s reproductive health.9
+The first takeaway is there isn’t cause for alarm.
+If anything, studies suggest that low-carb diets improve some aspects of menstruation and reproductive health.
+Much more research is needed, but ketones themselves have important physiological properties, such as being directly anti-inflammatory, which might positively impact women’s reproductive health.9

-That said, women do need to be cognizant of the sum total of the signals they are sending their bodies when it comes to energy availability and stress.
-A lot of women come to the keto diet with a history of adrenal, thyroid, metabolic, and reproductive issues.
-It’s important that they’re extra careful about how they approach keto.
-Done correctly, it might be just what the doctor ordered.
-I encourage any woman who’s dealing with other hormonal issues to work with a medical practitioner to tailor a keto diet to her unique needs.
+That said, people do need to be cognizant of the signals they are sending their bodies when it comes to energy availability and stress.
+Women who come to the keto diet with a history of adrenal, thyroid, metabolic, and reproductive issues should be extra careful about how they approach keto.
+I encourage anyone who’s dealing with other health issues to work with a medical practitioner to tailor a keto diet to their unique needs.

 But I’m Telling You, Keto Made My Period Go Haywire!

-Ok, I believe you, really!
-But changes do not necessarily equal dysfunction.
-It is normal to experience hormone fluctuations when you make a massive—or even a relatively small but important—shift in your nutrition.
-Sometimes those fluctuations are unpleasant or unwanted, such as a period that lasts 14 days or one that arrives a week before you planned while you’re on vacation.
+I believe you!
+Remember, though, changes do not necessarily equal dysfunction.
+It is normal to experience hormone fluctuations when you make a massive—or even a relatively small but profound—change to your diet.
+Sometimes those fluctuations are unpleasant or unwanted, such as a period that lasts 14 days or one that arrives a week early while you’re on vacation.
 However, that doesn’t make them bad from a health perspective.
 We need to respect that our bodies are dynamic systems.
-Changing the input will invariably change the output, and the system might need a few months to adapt to a new normal.
+Changing an input will invariably change the output, and the system might need a few months to adapt to a new normal.

-If your cycle goes wonky but you’re otherwise feeling good, give it a few months to sort itself out.
+If your cycle becomes irregular but you’re otherwise feeling good, give it a few months to sort itself out.
 In the meantime, check to make sure you’re not short-changing yourself nutritionally or calorically.
 Scale back on fasting efforts, and consider shifting more toward a traditional Primal way of eating.
 If after a few months it’s still all over the place, talk to your doctor.
 Definitely do so immediately if you’re having other concerning symptoms.

-At the end of the day, if you go keto and experience negative effects, stop.
-Keto is super hyped right now, but if your body is sending you clear signals that keto is not a good approach for you at this time, don’t do it.
+At the end of the day, if keto isn’t working for you, stop.
+Keto gets a lot of hype, much of it deserved, but it doesn’t work for every body at every time.
 You can always try again later.
-It might be that your first attempt at keto didn’t work, but with a few adjustments and some experimentation over time you can find a version of keto that works for you.
+It might be that your first attempt at keto didn’t work, but with a few adjustments and some self-experimentation, you can find a version of keto that works for you.

 Lindsay Taylor, Ph.D., is a senior writer and community manager for Primal Nutrition, a certified Primal Health Coach, and the co-author of three keto cookbooks.